15 Big Batch Cocktails Guaranteed to Delight a Crowd

-Repeat after us: you are the host, not the bartender.
-But the best way to make sure you don’t get trapped mixing drinks all night is to plan ahead.
-That’s why we’ve devised a roster of supersized, festive cocktails—ranging from a refreshing Minty Moscow Mule to an icy Hard Cider Slush—designed to fuel your holiday revelry without ever requiring a cocktail shaker, a bar spoon, or a muddler.
+Repeat after us: You are the host, not the bartender.
+But the best way to make sure you don’t get trapped mixing drinks all night is to plan ahead, and the best way to plan ahead where bartending is concerned is to turn to big batch drinks and punch recipes.
+To get you out from behind the bar—with a drink in hand, of course—we’ve devised a roster of supersized, festive cocktails ranging from a refreshing Minty Moscow Mule to an icy Hard Cider Slush designed to fuel your holiday revelry (or any sort of festivities) without ever requiring a cocktail shaker, a bar spoon, or a muddler.

 Extra-Large Rosé Sbagliato

 The “Sbagliato” cocktail, whose name means “messed up” in Italian, was supposedly invented when a distracted bartender accidentally added bubbly to a Negroni in place of the usual gin.
 The drink might have been a mistake, but it’s one we’re all too happy to make—over and over again.

 Talk about a big batch drink: This pretty yellow punch recipe yields 16 cups, so you can hydrate (sort of) a crowd with just twenty minutes of work.
 The drink does need to chill for at least two hours, so plan ahead with your prep before you start sampling.